tbates/umx/README.md

 See what is on offer with '?umx'.
 There are online tutorials at  [tbates.github.io](http://tbates.github.io).

 `umx` stands for "user" OpenMx functions.
-It provides over 100 functions, but most importantly:
+For users, the two most import families in umx are:

-1. `umxRAM` that makes path-based SEM in R straightforward, with `umxSummary` and `plot` for table and graphical display of your models.
+1. `umxRAM`.
+This makes path-based SEM in R straightforward, handling ordinal thresholds, start values, labels automatically.
 It can also interpret basic lavaan if you get a script in that language.
 2. A suite of twin modelling functions, such as `umxACE`.

-These are supported by many low-level functions automating activities such as parameter labels, start values etc., as well as helping with data-wrangling, journal-ready presentation (try `umxAPA()` among other tasks.
+Both suites are supported by `umxSummary` which generates publication-ready tables, and and `plot` which makes graphical display of your models easy and flexible.
+There are many other helpers for data-wrangling twin data, working with prolific, scoring scales, printing to models (try `umxAPA()`) among other tasks.

 Some highlights include: